 1) qualifying patients are allowed to possess and use cannabis without breaking state law;

 2) there is some realistic means for patients to access cannabis in-state that does not rely on federal cooperation (typically through private, state-regulated dispensaries and/or home cultivation); and

 3) patients may use a variety of strains of marijuana, or extracts of marijuana, including both strains with higher and lower amounts of THC.

 MPP defines a state as having a “decriminalization” law if the state has enacted a law that imposes penalties other than jail time for possession of marijuana, at a minimum, for a first offense.

 Some of the states MPP considers “decriminalization” states continue to classify marijuana possession as a crime, but they punish possession with penalties other than jail.
 In addition, a state may impose jail for subsequent offenses and still be counted as a “decriminalization” state by MPP.
 MPP’s model decriminalization bill imposes a civil fine for possession (or, at the discretion of the individual, community service), with drug education and community service for minors.

 Legalization and Regulation Laws

-MPP considers a state to have legalized and regulated marijuana if it makes it legal for adults who are 21 and older to use marijuana and allows for the legal sales and purchase of marijuana.
+MPP considers a state to have legalized and regulated marijuana if it makes it legal for adults who are 21 and older to use marijuana and allows for legal sales and purchases of marijuana.